MUSCLE BUILDING IN WOMEN

 Strength Differences:

 Even after training, men usually remain stronger in absolute terms, mainly because their muscles have a larger cross-sectional area.
-However, if you compare strength per muscle unit, the gap between men and women shrinks significantly (Ergonomics).
+However, when comparing strength per muscle unit, the gap between men and women shrinks significantly (Ergonomics).

 Myths and Misconceptions:

 A common myth is that women who lift weights will inevitably become "bulky."
 Due to hormonal and baseline differences, women generally don't gain muscle mass rapidly or as dramatically as men.
-Most women in resistance training have a leaner, more defined physique, not excessive bulk (Sexualities, Evolution & Gender).
+Most women in resistance training tend to have a leaner, more defined physique, rather than an excessive amount of bulk (Sexualities, Evolution & Gender).

 Aging and Adaptation:

-Both sexes lose muscle as they age, but regular strength training helps slow this decline.
+Both sexes experience a decline in muscle mass as they age, but regular strength training can help slow this process.
 Research shows that older women benefit from resistance training in ways very similar to men, though the absolute gains in muscle mass are smaller (Sports Medicine).

 Summary:

-• Women start with less muscle and lower testosterone, but their proportional muscle-building capacity matches men's.
+• Women start with less muscle and lower testosterone levels, but their proportional muscle-building capacity matches that of men.

 • Men tend to achieve greater absolute muscle mass and strength, but relative improvements are similar for both sexes.